 Unit 15 – Inflation, unemployment, and monetary policy

 The course counts for 4 credits.
 Students will have to take a certificative evaluation.
-Due to the exceptional circumstances due to the COVID-19 pandemic, the evaluation will consist in a written exam (closed book), including closed theoretical questions under the form of multiple choices and numerical exercises similar to those discussed during the year.
+Due to the exceptional circumstances due to the COVID-19 pandemic, the evaluation will consist in a written exam (closed book), including mostly closed questions .

 The textbook will be the free online manual "The Economy", produced and developed by the CORE-ECON project, by the CORE team, which brings together researchers and professors of economics from around the world (see https://www.core-econ.org ).

 The manual is available free of charge (as an e-book) at this address: https://core-econ.org/the-economy/?lang=en.
 Alongside this textbook, you will find several educational resources (documents, databases, ...).
 To access these resources, you are asked to register here as a student: https://www.core-econ.org/about/?lang=fr.